Hermite spectral method for the inelastic Boltzmann equation: Numerical scheme

 \subsubsection{Numerical scheme to update the collision step}

-Based on the new collision model, the numerical scheme to update the collision step is presented in this section.
-In the framework of the Hermite spectral method, the governing equation in the collision step \eqref{eq:col_step} is reduced into
+In this section, the numerical scheme will be presented for updating the collision step based on the new collision model.
+Using the vector symbol $\bdf$ as in \eqref{eq:vec_moment}, we rewrite the governing equation in the collision step \eqref{eq:col_step} as